WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 * Age: most crimes are committed by people in their teens to their thirties.
 * Substances: alcohol or drug use is correlated with crime both for consumption during the crime and addiction in general.
 * Genetics: some genes linked to aggression or addiction are correlated with crime.
-* Chemicals: lead poisoning during childhood increase criminal behavior.
+* Chemicals: lead poisoning during childhood increases criminal behavior.

 <ins>Psychology:</ins>
-* Mental disorders: a slew of mental disorders (schizophrenia, ADHD, depression...) are linked to higher crime rate.
+* Mental disorders: a slew of mental disorders (schizophrenia, ADHD, depression...) are linked to higher crime rates.
-* Personality traits: some anti-social personality traits (psychoticism, low empathy...) are linked to higher crime rate
+* Personality traits: some antisocial personality traits (psychoticism, low empathy...) are linked to higher crime rate
 * IQ: IQ is slightly negatively correlated with crime (high IQ means slightly less chance to commit crime), it might not be significant though.

 <ins>Socioeconomic:</ins>